Nikkulin3/hipster-hits/README.md

 - Click on `View client secret` to display the `Client Secret`
 - Note the `Client Secret`

-After obtaining `Client ID` and `Client Secret`, paste the them into the file `generate.bat` on your computer at the appropriate positions.
+After obtaining `Client ID` and `Client Secret`, paste them into the file `generate.bat` on your computer.

 ## Usage

-- Right click file `generate.bat->Edit` (or open with text editor) and change Spotify Playlist URL, then save.
+- Right click file `generate.bat->more options->edit` (or open with text editor) and change Spotify Playlist URL, then save.
 - Double click file `generate.bat`, the output PDF will be in the `output` folder.